 This is a program for high school students to take college courses while in high school and receive credits for both high school graduation and through Spartan College.
-The maximum number of allowable credits for the Dual program is 34/Sem or 48/Qtr.
+The maximum number of allowable credits is twelve (12) Semester Credits.

 Transcripts